Bergmann's rule: Humans

 Human populations near the poles, including the Inuit, Aleut, and Sami people, are on average heavier than populations from mid-latitudes, consistent with Bergmann's rule.
 They also tend to have shorter limbs and broader trunks, consistent with Allen's rule.
 According to Marshall T. Newman in 1953, Native American populations are generally consistent with Bergmann's rule although the cold climate and small body size combination of the Eastern Inuit, Canoe Nation, Yuki people, Andes natives and Harrison Lake Lillooet runs contrary to the expectations of Bergmann's rule.
 Newman contends that Bergmann's rule holds for the populations of Eurasia, but it does not hold for those of sub-Saharan Africa.

+Human populations also show a decrease in stature with an increase in mean annual temperature.
+Bergmann's rule holds for Africans with the pygmy phenotype and other pygmy peoples.
+These populations show a shorter stature and smaller body size due to an adaptation to hotter and more humid environments.
+With elevated environmental humidity, evaporative cooling (sweating) is a less effective way to dissipate body heat, but a higher surface area to volume ratio should provide a slight advantage through passive convective heat loss.

 Birds

 A 2019 study of changes in the morphology of migratory birds used bodies of birds which had collided with buildings in Chicago from 1978 to 2016.
 The length of birds' lower leg bones (an indicator of body size) shortened by an average of 2.4% and their wings lengthened by 1.3%.
 A similar study published in 2021 used measurements of 77 nonmigratory bird species captured live for banding in lowland Amazon rainforest.
 Between 1979 and 2019, all study species have gotten smaller on average, by up to 2% per decade.
 The morphological changes are regarded as resulting from global warming, and may demonstrate an example of evolutionary change following Bergmann's rule.